EXCLUSIVE Pictures! Bigg Boss 13 House Turns Into A Museum & It’s Vibrant & Quirky

 Garden Area - Pool & Gym

-A large amount of space has been redeveloped to create the garden area of the house.
+A large amount of space has been redeveloped to create the garden area of the Bigg Boss 13 house.
 With greenery all around, the most striking element is the massive swimming pool that has been built in the shape of an eye!
 Adjoining the pool area is where all the iron pumping will take steam.
 The open gym will house various iron bars and free-style weights for the contestants to keep up with their fitness routine.
 (In Pic: Dining Area)

-About the house, Omung Kumar says, "I'm extremely excited for our contestants and viewers as we open the doors of our Bigg Boss Museum.
+About the Bigg Boss 13 house, Omung Kumar says, "I'm extremely excited for our contestants and viewers as we open the doors of our Bigg Boss Museum.
 We've very carefully crafted each wall with elements that reflect contestants' ideologies that exemplify the game and its rules.
 There's a wall with caricatures of different emotions that denote various shades of a person and the roles they will play through their days of lock-in, hoping to be victorious.
 The house becomes a home for them and therefore we have balanced out quirky modules with hush toned furniture and bright lighting that will also boost moods and amplify the set-up well."

 Most Read: Emmys 2019 Complete Winners List: Fleabag & Chernobyl Win BIG; Game Of Thrones Bags 2 Awards